English language requirement

 PCO English Test Requirement

 All new and renewal applicants for the TfL Private Hire Licence from the 14th October 2016 will need to provide evidence of their ability to communicate in English i.e the PCO English Test Requirment.
 This will include Reading, Writing, Speaking & Listening.
-TfL has also set a transitional period, which means new and renewal applicants will get their private hire licence but will have until the end of March 2017 to provide sufficient certification or proof of their ability to communicate in English.
+TfL has also set a transitional period, which means new and renewal applicants will get their private hire licence but will have until the 16th of July 2018 to provide sufficient certification or proof of their ability to communicate in English.

 Applicants from the 1st of April 2017 will need to have the evidence ready at the time of applying to become a Private Hire Driver in London.